JingqingZ/JingqingZ.github.io/_pages/cv.md

 ======
 * PhD Student at Department of Computing, in Imperial College London, 2021 (Expected)
 * M.Res. from Department of Computing, in Imperial College London, 2017 (Distinction)
-* B.Eng. from Department of Computer Science and Technology, in Tsinghua University, 2016
+* B.Eng. from Department of Computer Science and Technology, in Tsinghua University, 2016 (GPA 91/100)

 Work Experience